petterh/react-native-android-activity/README.md

 # react-native-android-activity

-This sample demonstrates the interface between React Native JavaScript and Java code in the Android host application.
+This sample, which grew out of a [question on Stack Overflow](https://stackoverflow.com/questions/42253397/call-android-activity-from-react-native-code/43675819), demonstrates the interface between React Native JavaScript and Java code in the Android host application.
 It can do the following:

 * JavaScript calling into native modules:
   * Navigate from React Native to a Java activity internal to the host app;